GWprogrammer/Blue/README.md

 # Blue
-Blue Explorer requires Olibasic 3 and the inclosed version of GW.bas
+Blue Explorer requires Olibasic 3 and the inclosed version of GW.bas (GW_Blue.bas)